shortpatti/aboutme/_posts/2020-01-04-four-qualities-every-good-explainer-video-needs.md

 Getting and keeping your viewers' attention is why you need professional voiceovers.
 They are persuasive and give the right rhythm to your script.
 They train their voices for years and know how to make any communication exciting and easy to follow.
 Plus, they enjoy their jobs and smile, which can be heard in their voice and makes your video content more appealing.
 Professional voiceovers know how to control breath and rhythm so that the audience doesn't hear any disturbing pauses while listening.

 Without the right voice to match the tone of the video, an otherwise exceptional video is dead.
-Hire a professional whose sound will resonate with your audience.
+Hire a professional whose sound resonates with your audience.
 Find someone who specializes in the genre.
 You'd be surprised how many voiceover professionals specialize in a particular genre, such as technical or medical content.
 Professional voiceover is excellent, and (if you have the budget), bringing one in-house to record is always the best approach.

 Your videos say a lot about your company and the way you do business.
 And people tend to associate the quality of your content with the quality of your products or services.